abcamiletto/nanoslurm/README.md

 Most job parameters (such as cluster, time, or resource counts) have no built-in defaults.
 Set them explicitly on the command line or persist them via `nslurm defaults set`.

+## Releasing

+Bump the version in `pyproject.toml` and merge the change into `main`.
+A workflow will tag the commit as `vX.Y.Z` and publish the package to PyPI.